Colorado man shoots, kills bear after it entered his home - NewsBreak

 DENVER (AP) — A Colorado man had a rude awaking early Saturday morning when a roughly 400-pound (181-kilogram) bear flipped the lever doorknob to his home and rummaged through some dog food, Colorado Parks and Wildlife officials said Monday.

-The homeowner, Ken Mauldin, grabbed a gun and shot the bear multiple times until it collapsed and died just after 2 a.m., said Rachel Gonzalez, spokesperson for Colorado Parks and Wildlife.
+The homeowner, Ken Mauldin, grabbed a gun and shot the bear multiple times until it collapsed and died just after 2 a.m., said Rachael Gonzalez, spokesperson for Colorado Parks and Wildlife.

 Nobody was injured, she said.
 Officers removed the animal from the house, located in the ski-resort town of Steamboat Springs.
 The couple had a legal right to shoot the bear if they felt threatened, Gonzalez said.